provos/planai/docs/source/usage.rst

 1. **TaskWorker**: The fundamental building block of a PlanAI workflow.
 It defines how to process input and produce output.
 2. **Graph**: A structure that defines the workflow by connecting TaskWorkers.
-3. **TaskWorkItem**: The unit of work that flows through the graph.
+3. **Task**: The unit of work that flows through the graph.
 It carries data and provenance information.
-4. **Input Provenance**: A mechanism to track the history and origin of each TaskWorkItem as it moves through the workflow.
+4. **Input Provenance**: A mechanism to track the history and origin of each Task as it moves through the workflow.
 5. **LLMTaskWorker**: A special type of TaskWorker that integrates with Language Models.

 Creating a Simple Workflow